 One Woman’s Journey of Addiction and Recovery With a Family Member

 My younger sister Jackie (not her real name) always enjoyed wine.
-She couldn’t always distinguish between fine wine and cheap wine, but being “out of control” for her meant nothing more than antics such as making wine spritzers with very expensive bottles and chugging them from oversize plastic cups.
+She couldn’t always distinguish between fine wine and cheap wine, but being “out of control” for her meant nothing more than antics such as making wine spritzers with expensive bottles and chugging them from oversize plastic cups.
 People may have been aghast, but no one was overly concerned.

 I also remember some wine weekends during which everyone got a little “sideways,” not just Jackie.
 That’s not to say that our behavior was appropriate, but Jackie’s wine drinking didn’t stand out as particularly troublesome.
 Everyone would joke, “I feel terrible … I’m never drinking again!”
 After the hangovers wore off, we would all go back to our normal routines and successfully navigate life’s many demands.

 I didn’t start worrying about Jackie’s alcohol consumption until about four years ago.
 Up until then, she was doing a wonderful job as a single parent of a preteen girl with Asperger’s, was excelling at her job, had lots of friends, and seemed pretty healthy and happy.
 Although Jackie hasn’t said so herself, I think she was emotionally scarred after another failed relationship; it was her third relationship to end on a sour note within 10 years.